What is OBJ?

 The OBJ emoji represents a standard placeholder for an emoji that your device can’t read.
 Behind the OBJ emoji is a real emoji that your device can’t recognize.

-When your device is not able to identify an emoji, you will still be able to see the rest of the content, but the emoji will be replaced with the OBJ emoji.
+When your device is not able to identify an emoji, you will still be able to see the rest of the content.
+But the emoji will be replaced with the OBJ emoji.
 This is possible thanks to the Unicode standard.

-What does OBJ in a box mean?
+What does OBJ mean?

 If you see OBJ symbol in a rectangular box, it means that the device that you are currently using can’t read or understand some character, object or emoji within the content you are currently checking out.
 OBJ in a box is just a standard Unicode symbol used for a better understanding between different devices and different software.